 But let’s say we are always in close that’s our fighting style.
 Can we still use it?

-Yes, we use a short-range hook now, this is the next best time to start using that left hook.
+Yes, this is the next best time to start using that left hook.
 You are close and hooks are a prime-time punch when you are inside fighting.

-Canelo Alvarez and Mike Tyson are brutal body punchers and their weapon of choice is the left hook.
+Canelo Alvarez and Mike Tyson are brutal body punchers and their weapon of choice is the left hook, fighting on the inside.

 The last thing you will want to know Is your thumb up or down when you punch.